exakat/exakat-docs/Reference/Rules/Performances/CsvInLoops.rst

 To speed up this process, it is recommended to dump the CSV to memory first, then dump the memory to the disk, in larger chunks.
 Since `fputcsv() <https://www.php.net/fputcsv>`_ works only on stream, it is necessary to use a memory stream.

+The speed improvement is significant on small rows, while it may be less significant on larger rows : with more data in the rows, the file buffer may fill up more efficiently.
+On small rows, the speed gain is up to 7 times.

 .. code-block:: php